 Check out the mortgage calculator below, which uses Living Video capabilities to allow for interactivity, generating a new video in real time based on the customer’s data.

-Even something as simple as a photo storage app can create personalized content.
+Even something as simple as a photo storage app can create personalised content.
 Google Photos does this with its Spotlight and Recent Highlights feature.
 By regularly compiling photos into themed collections, the app delivers memorable content to its users that is relevant, engaging and shareable.

 7. Customer Service Resources